Ukraine: War crimes investigation begins after UK pushed for action on Putin

 “The UK will work closely with allies to ensure justice is done.”

-Justice Secretary Dominic Raab, a former lawyer who has prosecuted war crimes, said it was critical to “preserve properly all evidence of war crimes”.
+Justice Secretary Dominic Raab, a former lawyer who has prosecuted war crimes, said the UK will assist the ICC in hunting down suspected Russian war criminals.

-“Any Russian leader or officer carrying out orders that amount to war crimes should know they face ending up in the dock of a court and ultimately in prison,” he added.
+The deputy prime minister told the Daily Telegraph that Britain could house Russian commanders suspected of atrocities in its prisons – in addition to proving a safe haven for witnesses who testified against them.

+He added that “few countries around the world” had the UK’s “lead information” which would likely prove “absolutely critical” to the ICC.

 At PMQS, Mr Johnson promised to publish a list of people associated with Mr Putin who could be liable for sanctions, as he said “the vice is tightening on the Putin regime” through the restrictions imposed by the West.